 A bisque is a smooth, creamy soup with origins from France, typically made using a strained broth of crustaceans like lobster, crab, shrimp or crayfish.

-This is a restaurant quality recipe!
+This is a restaurant quality recipe adapted from James Sakatos, the former executive chef at Carlyle’s restaurant in NYC!
 Deliciously rich, the dish is definitely indulgent, for special occasions, and worth the time it takes to make it, too.

 For an incredible, nuanced-flavored soup you need to start with fresh lobster.

 Yes!
 Don’t be afraid, these guys come with strong rubber bands to hold those claws together.
 You’re safe. 🙂

 The noise heard is caused by air trapped in the shell.
 When the air heats up and expands, it is forced out through small gaps, causing the sound.
 So you can now rest easy!

 Also, if you want to kill the lobster humanely, you can always freeze it for 15 minutes and it will slowly go to sleep.
 Forever.
 Then bring it out and rest until thawed before you steam or boil it.
 I just prefer to steam it live, but leave it up to you.

 Just look at these bad boys fresh from their hot water sauna!